mikewng/graphnotelm/README.md

 3. Frontend UI runs on localhost:5173

 Caveats:
-- You do not have access to the LLM features by default (can be turned back on, but is off due to compliance with everything being ENTIRELY local).
 - Shutdown local service
    - run command: docker compose down
    - Go to docker -> Containers -> graphnotelm -> CLick the blue square button, which shuts down the container.